 Operator

 We'll go to our next question.
-And your next question comes from the line of Mehdi Ennebati from Bank of America
+And your next question comes from the line of Joshua Stone from Barclays Capital.

-So I will limit to 2 questions, please.
-First one regarding the Rovuma project.
-So it clearly became a very strategic project, but it also remains super challenging due to the political situation in Mozambique.
-And I read on the specialized press that there was some news about developing part of Rovuma project with FLNG units.
-So maybe can you tell us, please, the pause and comps between onshore energy trains and FLNG units, especially regarding the CapEx we're talking about much, much higher CapEx, if the consortium decides to develop FLNG units, Arno?
-And what could also be, let's say, the positive and negative regarding that project?
-The second question is for you, Andy.
-So you've announced that you are leaving the company at the end of your mandate.
-And I wanted to ask you during those years as Head of -- CEO of Galp Energia, what has been the most challenging for you as a CEO?
-Was it running the operations? -- or more the setup of a new strategy for the group.
-Anything that you would have considered as particularly changing just for us to better understand the challenges at Gap...
+Two questions, please.
+First perhaps about the gas business and the restrictions there.
+Can you just talk about when you’re looking to 2023, the additional flexibility you’ve got to have in, does it come at least from January?
+Is it the contracts expire in January and for how much volume do you still expect to presell any gas?
+And when do you expect to get the venture global US LNG in the business as well?
+I’m just trying to work how protected is this business going to be in 2023, if there are any further restrictions on sourcing?
+And then secondly, just looking at the -- coming back to the inflation point in Brazil, just looking at the upstream operating costs, they have a tick higher for a few quarters in a row now on a unit basis.
+Can you maybe just talk about what’s driving that?
+I presume there’s some decline on the older fields in there and where you think through cycle steady-state unit costs should be now?

 Andy Brown